galuropek/openai_cli/README.md

-# Simple OpenAi CLI Ruby Tool
+# Simple OpenAI CLI Ruby Tool

 A simple CLI tool for learning and experimenting with a OpenAI through its API.